datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 which is a Git repository.
 Use a single Git command *without* the `-C` option to view the repository's history.
-What is the message on the very first entry in the log?
+What is the message on the very first entry in the log (which is displayed last)?

 *** =instructions
 - "Added summary report file."